CyprienBouton/HousingPriceAnalysis/README.md

 The goal of the project is to predict the price of a flat in Paris.
 The analysis is based on all the transactions in Paris between 2017 and 2022.

-It's a important tool because it allow both buyers and sellers, to know the price of an accomodation before consedering to buy or sell it.
+It could be use for both buyers and sellers, to know the price of an accomodation before consedering to buy or sell it.

 # Table of contents